coron/htable/README.md

 * AES without countermeasure
 * DES without countermeasure
 * AES with Rivain-Prouff countermeasure
 * DES with Carlet et al. countermeasure, with the Parity-Split method for Sbox computation (requiring 10 non-linear multiplications), and the improved method from Roy-Vivek (requiring only 7 non-linear multiplications).
 The latter is used by default.
+Update: a further improved method from Coron-Roy-Vivek (CHES 2014) is also implemented (requiring only 4 non-linear multiplications).
 * AES with the new anti-DPA countermeasure based on table recomputation.
 * DES with the new anti-DPA countermeasure based on table recomputation.